trailofbits/publications/presentations/Safely Integrating ERC20 Tokens to Your DeFi Application/README.md

-# Safely Integrating ERC20 Tokens to Your DeFi Application
+# Safely integrating with ERC20 tokens

 DeFi smart contracts are financial applications that interact with arbitrary ERC20 tokens.
 Many risks associated with these interactions are not well-known and can lead to severe security issues.
 The goal of this presentation is to increase awareness of these risks and present guidelines to follow.